8 Tips to Help Prepare for your Upcoming Move

 Moving can be stressful, but it doesn’t have to be!
 Most of the stress from moving comes from a lack of preparation for moving day.
 Here is a list of 8 things you need to consider in the weeks preceding your move

 1. Plan your Moving Day Meals

-Obviously you don’t want to be cooking and doing dishes on moving day.
-You will already be making plenty of decisions that day, so you may as well make this decision early.
-Even if it’s just ordering a pizza and having some paper plates you’ll be glad you planned out your meals ahead of time.
+You don’t want to be cooking and doing dishes on moving day.
+You will already be making plenty of decisions that day so that you may make this decision early.
+Even if it’s just ordering a pizza and having some paper plates, you’ll be glad you planned out your meals ahead of time.

 2. Sleep Early to Start Early

 You’ll want to get plenty of sleep the night before moving day.
 It’s hard to know how long moving will take or how much time you will be spending on your feet.
 Nobody ever regrets getting good sleep before a busy day!

 3. Make Sure All Paths are Clear

 Your home becomes a high-traffic zone on moving day.
-It’s important for all hallways and doorways to be open so that your movers can access wherever they need with ease.
+All hallways and doorways need to be open so that your movers can access wherever they need with ease.
 Your home doesn’t need to be spotless.
 We all find a lot of dust and lost items when we see the floor under our couch.
-However your day could be much easier if you don’t need to scramble to clear a path when your movers arrive.
+However, your day could be much easier if you don’t need to scramble to clear a path when your movers arrive.

 4. Have a Plan for Each Room and Each Item

 This step is simple for those who want their movers to take care of everything, but there are many cases when you have items you wish to move yourself.
 There could also be supplies you need to leave behind to clean your old home once it is empty.
 No matter your situation, it is important to have a plan for each room and item, so you don’t have to make decisions as your things are carried out the door.